 TeachNZ is the main option for training scholarships for both men and women.
 If you apply for a TeachNZ scholarship you will have to stand out in some way as there are way more applicants than scholarships.
 But do not let this put you off.
 These days most people growing up or living in New Zealand have, in some shape or form, knowledge, understanding and experience with Maori or Pasifika.
 Think hard about it, for example, your Maori language vocabulary is growing and your pronunciation is excellent thanks to your Maori school friends and rugby team mates.
 Make use of the guide that accompanies the application form which shows applications are also assessed for qualifications, achievements, leadership and evidence of community support for you to become a teacher.
 The TeachNZ scholarships are not means tested so you are eligible to apply regardless of previous income or assets.

-Men In ECE Invitation Grant
+Men In ECE Invitation Award

 This is available for men at the entry point of training for an early childhood teaching qualification that will enable them to be employed as a qualfied and certficated early childhood teacher.